athomasoriginal/dotfiles/README.md

 > This section is for my fallen Homies. 🪦 🍻

+* iterm2
+  * Died whenever I switched over to Kitty.
+The following is setup information which I'm keeping around for reference.
+  * Settings
+    * I activate scroll functionality so you can just use the trackpad for long pieces of text.
+For example, try typing `man defaults` into your terminal.
+      When you have to scroll this kind of long document in your terminal, it can get janky.
+This helps to avoid that.
+  * Color Themes
+    * Solarized - especially amazing if you ever code outside or in a room with a lot of sunlight
+  * hotkeys
+    * `command + d` will bring up iterm2 when in the background - very handy when you are an active terminal user - something I picked up from [guake terminal]
+  * iterm 2 syntax highlighting not displaying correctly?
+    * See [iterm2 launch with zsh]
-- Atom - Mid 2022
+* Atom - Mid 2022
-  - I transitioned away from Atom because Github decided to end its life once Github was bought by Microsoft.
+  * I transitioned away from Atom because Github decided to end its life once Github was bought by Microsoft.
 Additionally though, it was getting long in the tooth regarding speed.
 Either way though, it was, and still is, a better IDE than VScode.

 [Quickstart]: #quickstart
 [Post Setup]: #post-setup